Submitty/submitty.github.io/_docs/developer/project_ideas.md

    Each commit and pull request to github launches continuous integration testing of a portion of the Submitty code base.
-We would like to expand the coverage of the code
+We would like to expand the code coverage of our unit and integration tests.

-   Experience Required: Advanced programming experience, experience with the relevant programming languages, tuning system performance,
+   Experience Required: Advanced programming experience, experience with the relevant programming languages, tuning system performance, etc.